chaungng/ResumeFactory/README.md

 docker-compose down
 ```

-- Spring Boot Server will be added to docker in the near future
+- Spring Boot Server and React server will be added to docker in the near future